 What is Mediation?

-Mediation is a voluntary and confidential dispute resolution process in which a neutral mediator assists parties in finding a lasting win-win solution to their conflict.
+Mediation is a voluntary, non-judgmental, and confidential dispute resolution process in which neutral trained mediators help people have difficult conversations and make plans about their conflicts.
 Mediation lets people speak for themselves and make their own decisions.
+Anyone can use mediation.

 Mediation is an informal process done in a neutral and private setting with two professionally trained volunteer mediators.
 They will:

-Guide you through a process to develop solutions; and
+- Guide you through a process to develop solutions

 The mediator will not take sides, assess blame, or tell you what to do.
 The mediator will not force you to make a decision.